 What Changed

-This is not a regulatory change but an enforcement decision applying existing obligations under the Market Abuse Regulation (MAR), specifically:
+- This is not a regulatory change but an enforcement decision applying existing obligations under the Market Abuse Regulation (MAR), specifically:

-Article 17 MAR: Requirement to disclose inside information as soon as possible (breached by Pharnext's delays from 10 April 2019 and non-disclosure from 28 October 2020).
+- Article 17 MAR: Requirement to disclose inside information as soon as possible (breached by Pharnext's delays from 10 April 2019 and non-disclosure from 28 October 2020).

-Article 12(1)(c) MAR: Prohibition on disseminating false or misleading information that could affect market prices, via press releases and shareholder letters overstating FDA progress.
+- Article 12(1)(c) MAR: Prohibition on disseminating false or misleading information that could affect market prices, via press releases and shareholder letters overstating FDA progress.

-- wide actions mandated beyond general MAR compliance, but proactive gap analysis recommended
+- wide actions mandated beyond general MAR compliance, but proactive gap analysis recommended.

 Key Dates

-10 April 2019 - FDA request for additional study deemed inside information; not disclosed until 30 August 2019.
+- FDA request for additional study deemed inside information; not disclosed until 30 August 2019

-20 January 2025 - AMF Enforcement Committee decision imposing fines (SAN-2025-01).
+- AMF Enforcement Committee decision imposing fines (SAN-2025-01)

-23 July 2025 - Paris Court of Appeal dismissed David Horn Solomon's stay of execution application (n°25/05331).
+- Paris Court of Appeal dismissed David Horn Solomon's stay of execution application (n°25/05331)

 Compliance Impact